artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 approximately 1 minute, to prevent long-running tasks and requests from exhausting system resources.
-Because of this, attempts to expose EAD 2002 XML for large descriptive hierarchies via OAI-PMH can fail, as the timeout limit is reachedbefore the document can be fully generated and served to the end user.
+Because of this, attempts to expose EAD 2002 XML for large descriptive hierarchies via OAI-PMH can fail, as the timeout limit is reached before the document can be fully generated and served to the end user.

 To avoid this, AtoM includes this setting, which allows users to pre-generate XML exports via AtoM's job scheduler, and then cache them in the ``downloads``